Isabella-Mitchell/fledgling-bird-game/README.md

 <h2 align="center"><img src="assets/readme/error-if-not-proper-address-entered.jpg"></h2>
 <h2 align="center"><img src="assets/readme/error-if-address-too-broad-or-no-results.jpg"></h2>

-## Features Left to Implement (to finish)
+## Features Left to Implement

 ### Game Play

-- More birds...

-- Warning if user leaves game screen

-- Select bird – add magnifiying glass over birds to select.
-Remove need for submit button (see peer review)

-- cache images (slow loading first time play)

-- Not accessible to people who are visually impered
+- I would like to add an alert when a user is going to exit the page to inform them that they will lose their game progress.
+This would prevent them from accidentally exiting the page.
+If this was in place, then I could link the Sightings page  to the Game page nav bar.

+- I would like to explore ways to make the gameplay more accessible to visually impaired users.
+At present, as a picture game, it is not well-suited to those who rely on screen-readers.

+- If I were to develop the game further, I would add more birds.
+So the user could play mutliple time and play different birds each time.

+- I would explore ways to make the images load or cache more quickly.
+When a user first plays, they can experience some jumping of content (see unresolved bugs), especially if they’re on a slow internet connection.
+I explore ways to prevent this from happening.

 ### Sightings

-- The eBird API allows more search parameters.
-E.g. you can search or filter results by bird name.
-So I include more search options for the user, to return more specific results.
+- I would like to offer more filtering/ search options to the user.
+The eBird API allows more search parameters, e.g. you can search or filter results by bird name.
+So, I include more search options for the user, to return more specific results.

-- I feel this page would benefit from more visuals...

-- Table isn’t great on mobile

-- Better Google Maps API
+- I feel the sightings page would benefit from visuals/ images.
+I would explore ways to make the page more visual, or make it easier for users to find images.
+For example, I could create a hyperlink from every bird name which would conduct and image search for that bird and open it in a new tab.

+- The tabular data isn’t as well presented on mobile as it is on desktop.
+I would use media queries to make the presentation more suitable to smaller screen sizes.

+- To further develop the project, I would use the Google Maps Javascript API rather than the Google Maps Geocoding Service.
+This would allow me to apply more restrictions to my API.
+(See resolved bugs)

 # Technologies Used